Blog Home Goods

 Overhead view of a shared bedroom with a central divider separating two twin beds with colorful bedding.

-Sharing a bedroom whether with a sibling, a flatmate, or a partner with very different routines is far more comfortable when each person has a clearly defined side.
-A room divider running down the centre of the room creates two distinct areas without the permanence or cost of a partition wall.
+Sharing a bedroom with a sibling, roommate, or partner who has very different routines is much more comfortable when each person has their own clearly defined space.
+A room divider running down the center of the room creates two distinct areas without the permanence or cost of a partition wall.

 Benefits:

-• Gives each person a private area for sleeping, dressing, and storing belongings
+• Provides each person with a private area for sleeping, dressing, and storing belongings

 • Reduces conflict in shared spaces by establishing clear boundaries

-• Allows different décor styles on each side without visual clash
+• Allows for different décor styles on each side without clashing

-• Helps with noise and light ideal when one person works late or wakes early
+• Helps with noise and light, especially when one person works late or wakes early

-• Makes a shared room feel more personal and less dormitory-like
+• Makes a shared room feel more personal and less like a dorm room

 Best for: Children sharing a bedroom, young adults in house shares, and couples with differing schedules.